Naturopathic Doctors Email List

 Practice model indicators.
 Is this ND in solo practice, part of an integrative group, or working within a conventional medical clinic?
 Solo NDs are typically the decision-maker for all purchases.
 NDs in group settings may influence but not control vendor selection.
 Your outreach strategy depends on who holds purchasing authority.

 NPI number (where available).
-Not all NDs have NPIs, but those who do are more likely to accept insurance, participate in structured referral networks, and operate practices with higher patient volumes.
+A significant share of NDs operate without an NPI.
+The ones who carry an NPI tend to accept insurance, participate in structured referral networks, and operate practices with higher patient volumes.
 The NPI also enables cross-referencing with other healthcare datasets.

 Specialty focus.
 Naturopathic medicine encompasses a wide range of treatment modalities.
 Some NDs focus on hormone therapy, others on pediatric care, others on oncology support.
 If you're selling a product relevant to one treatment area, you need list segmentation that goes beyond "naturopathic doctor."